eteubert/archivist-custom-archive-templates/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Shortcode Plugin to display a Podcast Archive by category.
+Shortcode Plugin to display a Podcast Archive by category or tag.

 == Description ==